 - Practice work is not eligible for reassessment. - Evidence of Learning work with a score below 80% is eligible for reassessment if students have: - Demonstrated readiness through timely and consistent completion of practice work.
-This means completing 80% of practice listed in Infinite Campus. - Timeline: Reassessments must be completed 5 school days after the student receives feedback (unless otherwise determined by the instructor). - Project-Based Assessments that include multiple opportunities for feedback and improvement in the assessment process will represent multiple attempts and be considered a reassessment - In this class, some performance-based assessments are considered a skill that is continually being built and will not be eligible for retakes.
+This means completing 80% of practice listed in Infinite Campus. - Completed designated learning experiences as assigned by the teacher, which will vary according to the nature of the assessment. - Timeline: Reassessments must be completed 5 school days after the student receives feedback (unless otherwise determined by the instructor). - Project-Based Assessments that include multiple opportunities for feedback and improvement in the assessment process will represent multiple attempts and be considered a reassessment